-PSH is community-based housing without a designated length of stay, offering a higher level project option for those in need of such interventions.
-It is important to note that as needs change, a lower-level intervention may be more appropriate, at which time other options may be explored and decided upon between the project and participant.
-PSH provides housing assistance and supportive services to assist project participants to maintain their housing stability.
-Core services of PSH include rental assistance for length of eligibility, other direct support services (i.e., childcare, transportation, utilities), voluntary case management with initial weekly contact up to monthly and regular in-home visits, linkage to mainstream services, and a housing stability plan.
+PSH is community-based housing without a designated length of stay, offering a higher-level project option for those needing such interventions.
+It is important to note that a lower-level intervention may be more appropriate as needs change.
+At this time, other options may be explored and decided upon between the project and the participant.
+PSH provides housing assistance and supportive services to help project participants maintain their housing stability.
+Core services of PSH include rental assistance for the length of eligibility, other direct support services (e.g., childcare, transportation, utilities), voluntary case management with initial weekly contact up to monthly and regular in-home visits, linkage to mainstream services, and a housing stability plan.